All Episodes

 I've been invited once.

-My daughter-in-law was invited, my grandchildren were invited, my grandchildren literally got to play in the White House theater.
+My grandchildren literally got to play in the White House theater.

-I mean, he he basically told everybody that we spoke to that night, said that he said this is their house tonight.
+I mean, he basically told everybody that we spoke to that night, said that he said, This is their house tonight.

-They have free access to every single thing in the in here, and we did, Sean.
+They have free access to every single thing in here.

 That's the reverence and respect that Donald Trump has for the Gold Star community.

-I I just find this astounding that somebody is twisting his words like this to manufacture a problem out of out of a president who has enough respect and love and passion and compassion for fallen heroes to make a phone call to a family member to tell them how sorry he isn't.
+I just find this astounding that somebody is twisting his words like this to manufacture a problem out of a president who has enough respect and love and passion and compassion for fallen heroes to make a phone call to a family member to tell them how sorry he is.

 And you know what, Sean?

-The thing is is I don't even care if you said what he said.
+The thing is, I don't even care if he said what he said.

 Do you know President George W. Bush said those very same words to Billy and I when we met with him last fall, and we weren't offended by those words at all.

-I'm not I don't know what was said, but even if he said those words that he knew what he was getting into, but it's still very tragic.
+Those were, even if he said those words, I don't know what was said, but even if he said those words, that he knew what he was getting into, but it's still very tragic.

-All the all the media is reporting Is that well, he knew what he signed up for, but the sentence goes on.
+Full sentence sometimes all the media is reporting is that, well, he knew what he signed up for, but the sentence goes on.

-But when it happens, they know the risk that but when it happens, it hurts.
+But the sentence goes on, but when it happens, they know the risk that, but when it happens, it hurts.

 That doesn't sound offensive to me.